-You can also apply to join the fixed term and casual employment register.
-This register allows you to fill a vacant position for up to 12 months or be employed as a casual nurse or midwife.
+You can also apply to join one of the Employment Registers.
+These registers allow you to fill a vacant position for up to 12 months or be employed as a casual nurse, midwife or allied health professional.
 This also enables you to see what area you want to work in before you apply for a permanent position within the service.

 Working for Tasmania’s health service has many benefits for nurses and midwives, including: